 Recently he has been strongly focused on applying wave ideas to the analysis and control of under-actuated flexible structures, particularly in the aerospace sector.
 He was Principal Investigator for two contracts with ESA (European Space Agency), one on motion control of large space structures, the other on control of launchers with flexible structures and on-board sloshing liquid propellant.

-Masoud Emam is a MEngSc student in the School of Mechanical and Materials Engineering in UCD and is funded by the European Space Agency.
+Masoud Emam completed his MEngSc in the School of Mechanical and Materials Engineering in UCD and was funded by the European Space Agency.
 He received his BSc. and MSc. in 2013 and 2018 in Electrical Engineering – Control from the QIAU, Iran.
-He was a member of Dynamic Control System lab. in QIAU and currently, he is working on PIL/HIL simulation of EIRSAT-1.
+He was a member of Dynamic Control System lab. in QIAU and he worked on PIL/HIL simulation of EIRSAT-1.
 His research interests focus on synthesis, implementation, and performance analysis of different types of controllers and observers.

-Joe Flanagan is a PhD student in Mechanical & Materials Engineering, UCD and is funded by the Irish Research Council.
+Joe Flanagan completed his PhD in the School of Mechanical & Materials Engineering, UCD and was funded by the Irish Research Council.
 He completed his Bachelors in Engineering (2010-2014) in UCD.
-As part of the EIRSAT-1 team he is the lead engineer for EMOD, responsible for the design of the payload, the implementation of the two thermal control and adhesion promotion coatings on the payload and integration with the CubeSat to record thermal readings during flight.
-Joe is currently finishing his PhD on the Development of Novel CoBlast coatings in conjunction with start-up company Enbio Ltd. who have developed a novel blast coating technology known as CoBlast.
-This is mainly focused on developing adhesion promotion surface coatings to replace the incredibly harsh chromate conversion coatings currently used in the automotive, space and aerospace industries.
+As part of the EIRSAT-1 team he was the lead engineer for EMOD, responsible for the design of the payload, the implementation of the two thermal control and adhesion promotion coatings on the payload and integration with the CubeSat to record thermal readings during flight.
+Joe's PhD was focused on the Development of Novel CoBlast coatings in conjunction with start-up company Enbio Ltd. who have developed a novel blast coating technology known as CoBlast.
+This was mainly focused on developing adhesion promotion surface coatings to replace the incredibly harsh chromate conversion coatings currently used in the automotive, space and aerospace industries.

-Andrew Gloster is a PhD student with the UCD School of Mathematics and Statistics where his research focuses on Computational Fluid Dynamics.
+Andrew Gloster completed his PhD with the UCD School of Mathematics and Statistics where his research focused on Computational Fluid Dynamics.
 He also has a MSc in Advanced Computational Methods for Aeronautics from Imperial College London along with a BSc in Theoretical Physics from UCD.
-Andrew is contributing to the onboard software required for EIRSAT-1.
+Andrew contributed to the onboard software required for EIRSAT-1.

 Conor O'Toole MSc. is a PhD student in the UCD School of Mathematics and Statistics and is funded by the Irish Research Council.
 He completed his undergraduate in Mathematics at Trinity College Dublin, followed by the MSc in Space Science and Technology at UCD.
 Conor is now beginning a PhD in gravitational wave physics in UCD this September.
 To date, he has worked primarily on orbital simulations of EIRSAT-1, developing our own in-house code for modelling the satellite's projected orbit and its evolution.
 This will allow us to ensure EIRSAT-1 complies with international regulations on space debris, as well as analyse the thermal and radiation environment the satellite will be exposed to in-flight.
 Conor is interested in space science research, and has completed internships at the NASA Ames Resarch Centre, CA, and the European Space Agency's ESTEC Research Centre in The Netherlands, working on simulations of satellite networks for Near Earth Asteroid detection and software for modelling CubeSat payloads and platforms, respectively.

-Rakhi Rajagopal is a current MEngSc Research student in UCD School of Mechanical and Material Science Engineering funded by European Space Agency.
+Rakhi Rajagopal completed her MEngSc in UCD School of Mechanical and Material Science Engineering funded by the European Space Agency.
 She graduated from Amrita Viswa Vidyapeetham, India with Bachelors in Electrical and Electronics Engineering.
 Rakhi did her undergraduate project in University of New Mexico, USA in Robotics.
-Her research focuses on the mechanical testing of Antenna Deployment Module (ADM) of EIRSAT-1.
+Her research focused on the mechanical testing of Antenna Deployment Module (ADM) of EIRSAT-1.

-Daire is a PhD student in the school of mechanical and materials engineering in UCD.
+Daire completed his PhD in the school of mechanical and materials engineering in UCD.
 He graduated from Trinity college Dublin with a BEng in mechanical and manufacturing engineering.
 He is working on the attitude determination and control system (ADCS) for EIRSAT-1.
-With the others in dynamics and control group, he is developing a model to simulate EIRSAT-1’s attitude (orientation) dynamics and using this to design an attitude control system for the satellite.
-As part of his PhD, Daire has been working on an ESA contract to apply wave-based control (WBC) to flexible launch vehicles and to create a software tool for this purpose.
+With the others in dynamics and control group, he developed a model to simulate EIRSAT-1’s attitude (orientation) dynamics and using this to design an attitude control system for the satellite.
+As part of his PhD, Daire has worked on an ESA contract to apply wave-based control (WBC) to flexible launch vehicles and to create a software tool for this purpose.